Josorio118/HOMELAB/mistakes-and-lessons.md

 Diagnosis: with the specific static route gone, pfSense still had its default route (`0.0.0.0/0 -> 10.0.0.1`, the ISP gateway).
 No matching specific route means the packet doesn't just get dropped -> it falls through to whatever *does* match, which was the default route.
 So traffic destined for a fake internal subnet actually left my network, hit my ISP's equipment, and got rejected out there instead of failing safely at home.

 Lesson: "no route" isn't automatically "packet dropped."
 If a default route exists, traffic without a more specific match will ride the default route wherever it goes -> including out to the internet if that's what the default route points to.
 Route precedence (specific > default) determines the path, not just whether a path exists.
 Worth remembering for any future ACL/routing lab: a missing specific route can leak traffic externally rather than fail closed, if a default route is sitting there ready to catch it.

+### 2026-09-07
+## WAN getting .99 address / full outage -> em0/em1 swap + SW2/SW3 integration

+### Symptom
+pfSense WAN was pulling a DHCP lease in the 192.168.99.x range instead of a real Xfinity address.
+LAN side looked fine (USB adapter had its normal 192.168.99.100), but nothing upstream worked -> no internet, LibreNMS unreachable, alerting dead.
+This had actually been broken since 08/21 (2w3d per LibreNMS "device recovered" timestamp), not something that started today -> today was just when it got chased down.

+### Where I went wrong troubleshooting
+Spent a long time re-checking things that were already confirmed instead of moving to new data -> re-verified "Connect Network Adapter" checkbox, adapter bridge target, and cable seating multiple times after they'd already been confirmed correct.
+Should've gone straight to hard evidence (Wireshark MAC filtering, .vmx file, networking prefs file) instead of clicking through the same GUI panels over and over.

+### Root cause
+Found by reading the actual config files instead of trusting the GUI:
+- `/Library/Preferences/VMware Fusion/networking` confirmed vmnet4 -> en0 (Ethernet 1/WAN-side) and vmnet5 -> en4 (USB adapter/LAN-side) -> bridge mappings themselves were correct.
+- The `.vmx` file (`grep -E "ethernet[0-1]\.(connectionType|vnet|virtualDev)"`) showed `ethernet0.vnet = "vmnet4"` and `ethernet1.vnet = "vmnet5"` -> meaning **em0 is physically wired to WAN-side (Ethernet 1)** and **em1 is physically wired to LAN-side (USB adapter)**.
+- But pfSense's interface assignment had it backwards this whole time -> WAN assigned to em1 (actually the USB/LAN path) and LAN assigned to em0 (actually the WAN/Xfinity path).
+Confirmed with Wireshark: filtered em1's MAC (`00:0c:29:4b:7f:b3`) on both en0 and en4 captures and got zero hits on either -> proved em1 wasn't transmitting on any bridge Fusion's GUI claimed, which is what led to pulling the raw config files instead of trusting the panels.

+Likely cause of the original swap: sometime during earlier interface reassignment/reboot cycles, pfSense's `assign interfaces` picked up em0/em1 in the opposite order from what the vmnet mapping actually wires to.

+### Fix
+Console menu -> option 1 (Assign Interfaces) -> skipped VLAN setup (n, since 10/20/99 VLANs already existed as children of em0) -> assigned WAN = em0, LAN = em1.
+Confirmed on reload: WAN pulled a real DHCP4 lease (10.0.0.246/24) from the Xfinity gateway.
+LAN came back up on 192.168.99.1/24 as expected.

+### Also found and fixed during today's session
+- A stray `vmnet2` custom network (isolated, 172.16.246.0/24, own DHCP) existed in Fusion's Preferences -> Network under Custom.
+Not bridged to anything real, likely leftover from earlier troubleshooting.
+Deleted it since it was a candidate for the LAN adapter accidentally binding to it instead of the real USB bridge.
+- USB passthrough got accidentally enabled on the Realtek USB 10/100/1000 LAN adapter (VM Settings -> USB) at one point, which detached it from macOS entirely (`ure0: detached` in console) and knocked "Connect Network Adapter" back to unchecked on Adapter 2.
+Unchecked the USB passthrough box, adapter re-attached (`ure0: <Realtek...> on uhub` reappeared) after replug.

+### SW3 trunk (Port 7) VLAN 99 tag/untag mismatch
+Once WAN/LAN was fixed and SW3 got physically cabled into ProCurve Port 7, ping to pfSense (192.168.99.1) failed even with link up on both ends. `show vlan 99` on the ProCurve showed Port 7 as **Tagged** for VLAN 99, but SW3's Fa0/1 trunk config uses `switchport trunk native vlan 99` -> meaning SW3 sends VLAN 99 untagged.
+Mismatch dropped/misclassified the untagged frames arriving on a port that expected them tagged.

+Fix: `vlan 99` -> `untagged 7` on the ProCurve, matching how Port 1 (SW2) and Port 5 (pfSense) already had it.
+Ping succeeded immediately after (100% success, SW3 -> pfSense and SW3 -> SW2).

+### Switch fabric integration completed today
+- ProCurve Port 7 -> SW3 trunk (native 99, tagged 10/20/30) -> confirmed up, VLAN mismatch fixed, ping to pfSense and SW2 both 100%.
+- ProCurve Port 1 -> SW2 trunk -> confirmed up, ping to SW3 succeeded (192.168.99.28).
+- ProCurve Ports 8/9 -> staged for R1/R2 (VLAN 30 LAB_ROUTERS, untagged) -> enabled and VLAN-assigned, not yet cabled in.
+- SNMP RO community `public` added to SW3 (SW2 presumably already had it from an earlier session -> confirm next time).
+- Both SW2 (192.168.99.28) and SW3 (192.168.99.29) added to LibreNMS as SNMP v2c/UDP devices -> polling confirmed working across storage, memory, processor, and health sensor categories.

+### Lesson
+When GUI panels and console banners keep contradicting each other, stop clicking through settings screens and go straight to the underlying config files (`.vmx`, Fusion's `networking` prefs file) and packet-level evidence (Wireshark MAC filtering) -> these gave a definitive, unambiguous answer in two commands after a long stretch of re-checking the same GUI state repeatedly.